To The Ends Of The EartH

 But there is a whole other line of evidence we need to consider here: and that is the experience of the early Church, as recorded in the book of Acts.
 Jesus was accepted as being the divine Son of God primarily through the experiences of the disciples, which were later, on reflection, confirmed by Scripture.
 The same can be said of the Spirit.
 On the day of Pentecost they had an introductory experience with the Spirit that can only be described (in today’s language) as mind-blowing.
 This, in their own words, was an experience of a divine Person, not an impersonal force.

-In Acts 5:3, Ananias and Sapphira died because they lied to the Holy Spirit, which in the next verse is explained as You have not lied to men, but to God.
+In Acts 5:3, Ananias and Sapphira died because they lied to the Holy Spirit, which in the next verse is explained as, you have not lied to men, but to God.
 They understood that the Holy Spirit was himself God—and personal: you cannot lie to a force.
 In Romans 8:26, Paul says that the Spirit himself intercedes for us with groanings [or sighs] too deep for words.
 Intercession means to ask on behalf of another, and has a legal connotation.
 This is something that can only be done by persons, not impersonal forces.
 The next verse mentions the mind of the Spirit—another reference to the Spirit’s personal nature—which it says God knows, which clearly states that the Spirit is distinct from God (the Father), even though he is also often called the Spirit of God.

 Jesus himself, in warning about the sin of blasphemy against the Spirit, uses language that could only apply to a person (Matt.
 12:31-32).
 How can you blaspheme (slander) an object or a force?
 Such a charge would never be accepted in a courtroom even today.
 But surprisingly, Jesus makes slander against the Holy Spirit a greater offense than slander against himself, which implies not only the Spirit’s personal nature, but also his divinity.